ant-research/lumos/README.md

     ```
     If you are mainland user, you may try `export HF_ENDPOINT=https://hf-mirror.com` to use huggingface mirror to facilitate the download of some necessary checkpoints to run our system.

-## 🕊️ License
-This repository is released under the MiT license as found in the [LICENSE](LICENSE) file.

 ## 📖 Citation
 Don't forget to cite this source if it proves useful in your research!
 ```bibtex